ewsdocker/debian-libreoffice/README.md

     docker rmi ewsdocker/debian-libreoffice:edge

-To create and run the container, run **LibreOffice 9.5.4** from the _Office_ category of any desktop menu, or the following should work from the command-line:
+To create and run the container, run **Libre Office 9.5.4** from the _Office_ category of any desktop menu, or the following should work from the command-line:

     ~/.local/bin/debian-libreoffice-9.5.4